javaplus/StreamingWorkshop/README.md

 ![BrowserDataPass1.PNG](/images/BrowserDataPass1.PNG)

 You can change the value of **bookname** in the url to test passing different values to your RestController.
 You should see the bookname value reflected in the text in the browser that's returned.
+If you see a "Whitelabel Error Page" in the browser, then look at the logs in the terminal or command prompt where you ran the app to find a more detailed message about what's wrong.
+Double check the request parameter name **bookname** matches what you have in the **@RequestParam("bookName")**.
+NOTE: Case does matter.  **bookname** does not equal **bookName**.

 ## Time to Talk to Kafka

 Now when we get our HTTP request in our RestController, we want to be able to broadcast a message to Kafka that a new for sale text book was added.
 To do this we are going to create a message producer class that utilizes the [KafkaTemplate](https://docs.spring.io/spring-kafka/reference/html/#sending-messages) from the [Spring-Kafka Library](https://spring.io/projects/spring-kafka) to write messages to a Kafka topic.

 You need to create a new class for this and I would put into a folder/package called "services" and call it "ForSaleTextBookProducer".
+So, create a new folder/package called **services** in the "com\learnathon\springbootkafkademo" package and then create the class **ForSaleTextBoodProducer** in this services package.

 ![Producer Class](/images/ProducerClass.PNG)

+For this part, I'm going to give you the full code to talk to Kafka and then explain it.

 Here is the full code for the new class:

 ```
-package com.example.springbootkafkademo.services;
+package com.learnathon.springbootkafkademo.services;

 import org.springframework.beans.factory.annotation.Autowired;
 import org.springframework.kafka.core.KafkaTemplate;